akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 # Scene Resources

 Scene resources provide the resources that will be drawn inside of scenes.
-The JSON object (or Python dict supplied directly) has the following elements.
-Any of the top-level arrays may be omitted.

-* `buffers`: array of buffers to embed.
-Each element of the array has the following members:
+When provided by JSON the document is an array, or a Python list when provided by code.
+Each element of the array is a JSON object (or Python dict), each with the following members:

+* `type`: string for the resource type.
-	* `name`: string name of the buffer.
+* `name`: string name to reference the resource.

+The remaining members of each element depends on the value of `type`.
+The builtin type strings and their extra members are:

+* `"Buffer"`
 	* `usage`: array of usage flags.
 See the `dsGfxBufferUsage` enum for values, removing the type prefix.
 At least one must be provided.
 	* `memoryHints`: array of memory hints.
 See the `dsGfxMemory` enum for values, removing the type prefix.
 At least one must be provided.
 	* `size`: the size of the buffer.
 This is only used if no data is provided.
-	* `data`: path to the buffer data or base64 encoded data prefixed with "base64:".
+	* `data`: path to the buffer data or base64 encoded data prefixed with `base64:`.
 This may be omitted to leave the buffer data uninitialized.
 	* `output`: the path to the output the buffer.
 This can be omitted if no input path is provided or if the buffer is embedded.
 	* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 	* `resourceType`: the resource type.
 See the `dsFileResourceType` for values, removing the type prefix.
-Defaults to `Embedded`.
+Defaults to `"Embedded"`.
-* `textures`: array of textures to include.
-Each element of the array has the following members:
-	* `name`: the name of the texture.
+* `"Texture"`
 	* `usage`: array of usage flags.
-See the dsGfxBufferUsage enum for values, removing the type prefix.
+See the `dsGfxBufferUsage` enum for values, removing the type prefix.
 Defaults to `["Texture"]`.
 If set, at least one must be provided.
 	* `memoryHints`: array of memory hints.
 See the `dsGfxMemory` enum for values, removing the type prefix.
 Defaults to `["GPUOnly"]`.
 If set, at least one must be provided.
 	* `path`: path to the texture image.
 This may be omitted if no initial texture data is used.
 	* `pathArray`: array of paths to texture images.
 Use this in place of `path` for texture arrays or cubemaps.
 	* `output`: the path to the output the texture.
 This can be omitted if no input path is provided or if the texture is embedded.
 When converting textures, the extension should match the desired output container format.
 	* `outputRelativeDir`: the directory relative to output path.
 This will be removed from the path before adding the reference.
 	* `resourceType`: the resource type.
 See the `dsFileResourceType` for values, removing the type prefix.
-Defaults to `Embedded`.
+Defaults to `"Embedded"`.
 	* `textureInfo`: the info to describe the texture.
 This must be provided if no image path is provided or if the image from the input path is to be converted.
 This is expected to have the following elements:
 		* `format`: the texture format.
-See the `dsGfxFormat` enum for values, removing the type prefix.
-The decorator values may not be used.
+See the `dsGfxFormat` enum for values, removing the type pre The decorator values may not be used.
 		* `decoration`: the decoration for the format.
 See the `dsGfxFormat` enum for values, removing the type prefix.
 Only the decorator values may be used.
-May also be `Unset` in cases where a decorator isn't valid.
+May also be `"Unset"` in cases where a decorator isn't valid.
 		* `dimension`: the dimension of the texture.
-See the `dsTextureDim` enum for values, removing the type prefix and starting with "Dim". `Dim2D` is used by default.
+See the `dsTextureDim` enum for values, removing the type prefix and starting with "Dim". `"Dim2D"` is used by default.
 		* `width`: the width of the texture in pixels.
-When converting, may also be the string `nextpo2` or `nearestpo2`.
-When converting, this can be omitted to use the original image width.
+When converting, it may also be a string as documented with cuttlefish's `-r, --resize` option.
+This may also be omitted when converting.
 		* `height`: the height of the texture in pixels.
-When converting, may also be the string `nextpo2` or `nearestpo2`.
-When converting, this can be omitted to use the original image height.
+When converting, it may also be a string as documented with cuttlefish's `-r, --resize` option.
+This may also be omitted when converting.
 		* `depth`: the depth or array layers of the texture.
 If 0 or omitted, this is not a texture array.
-		* The following elements are only used for texture conversion.
+	    * (the following elements are only used for texture conversion)
 		* `mipLevels`: the number of mipmap levels.
 		* `quality`: the quality to use during conversion.
-May be one of `lowest`, `low`, `normal`, `high`, or `highest`.
-Defaults to `normal`.
+May be one of `"lowest"`, `"low"`, `"normal"`, `"high"`, or `"highest"`.
+Defaults to `"normal"`.
 		* `normalmap`: float value for a height to use to convert to a normalmap.
-			* `swizzle`: string of R, G, B, A, or X values to swizzle the color channels.
+		* `swizzle`: string of `R`, `G`, `B`, `A`, or `X` values to swizzle the color channels.
 		* `rotate`: angle to rotate.
 Must be a multile of 90 degrees in the range \[-270, 270\].
 		* `alpha`: the alpha mode to use.
-Must be: `none`, `standard`, `pre-multiplied`, or `encoded`.
-Default value is `standard`.
+Must be: `"none"`, `"standard"`, `"pre-multiplied"`, or `"encoded"`.
+Default value is `"standard"`.
 		* `transforms`: array of transforms to apply.
-Valid values are: `flipx`, `flipy`, `srgb`, `grayscale`, and `pre-multiply`.
-Note that `srgb` is implied if the decorator is `srgb`.
+Valid values are: `"flipx"`, `"flipy"`, `"srgb"`, `"grayscale"`, and `"pre-multiply"`.
+Note that `"srgb "`is implied if the decorator is srgb.
-* `shaderVariableGroupDescs`: array of shader variable group descriptions to include.
-Each element of the array has the following members:
-	* `name`: the name of the shader variable group description.
+* `"ShaderVariableGroupDesc"`
 	* `elements`: array of elements for the shader variable group.
 Each element of the array has the following members:
 		* `name`: the name of the element.
 		* `type`: the type of the element.
-See dsMaterialType enum for values, removing the type prefix.
+See `dsMaterialType `enum for values, removing the type prefix.
 		* `count`: the number of array elements.
 If 0 or omitted, this is not an array.
-* `shaderVariableGroups`: array of shader variable groups to include.
-Each element of the array has the following members:
-	* `name`: the name of the element.
+* `"ShaderVariableGroup"`
 	* `description`: the name of the description defined in `shaderVariableGroupDescs`.
 The description may be in a different scene resources package.
 	* `data`: array of data elements to set.
 Each element of the array has the following members:
 		* `name`: the name of the data element.
 		* `type`: the type of the element.
-See the `dsMaterialType `enum for values, removing the type prefix.
+See the `dsMaterialType` enum for values, removing the type prefix.
 		* `first`: the index of the first element to set when it's an array.
 Defaults to 0 if not set.
 		* `data`: the data to set, with the contents depending on the `type` that was set.
 			* Vector types are arrays, while matrix types are arrays of column vector arrays.